Rose Byrne biography

 Born in Sydney, Australia, Rose Byrne entered Bradfield College at the age of 12 because of their excellent drama department.
 At the same time, from the age of eight, she had been taking various acting courses at the Australian Theatre for Young People.
 When she was 13, a casting agent visited the ATYP to scout talent for the feature film Dallas Doll (1994), starring Sandra Bernhard.
 Rose auditioned and was given her first professional role.

-Byrne, who still lives in Australia, has also been in-demand at home in Australian features such as the award-winning The Rage In Placid Lake (2004), for which she received an Australian Film Institute nomination as Best Actress, and Take Away, a story of rival fish and chip store owners who join forces to take on a multi-national burger chain.
-She adopted a British accent for her role as Rose Mortmain in the critically-acclaimed British film I Capture the Castle (2003), alongside another young up-and-coming actress, Romola Garai and has sicne played roles in a variety of major motion pictures such as Wicker Park (2004), Marie Antoinette (2006), Knowing (2009) and Get Him to the Greek (2010).
+Rose was also been in-demand at home in Australian features such as the award-winning The Rage in Placid Lake (2004), for which she received an Australian Film Institute nomination as Best Actress, and Take Away, a story of rival fish and chip store owners who join forces to take on a multi-national burger chain.
+She adopted a British accent for her role as Rose Mortmain in the critically-acclaimed British film I Capture the Castle (2003), alongside another young up-and-coming actress, Romola Garai and has since played roles in a variety of major motion pictures such as Wicker Park (2004), Marie Antoinette (2006), Knowing (2009) and Get Him to the Greek (2010).